trailofbits/testing-handbook/content/docs/web/burp/stepbystep/02-workingmanually/03-collaborator/_index.md

 {{< /customFigure >}}

-Figure 12: The request to Burp Collaborator with a payload placed in the User-Agent header

 {{< resourceFigure "burp-collaborator-ua.png" >}}
 The request to Burp Collaborator with a payload placed in the `User-Agent` header
 {{< / resourceFigure >}}